kaimodaccount/RertroRulesCiv1/README.md

-Minimal base ruleset for Unciv, so people can start somewhere and gradually expand
+Used template for Minimal base ruleset for Unciv,

+wip

 Based on https://github.com/AdelleStuuu/Adelle-Corp